Update March 2018: Dhivya’s (called *Addie previously on this blog) adoption by former foster mom Merissa is complete!

 *Addie is the newest addition to the Courage Home Purple family.
 Read more about Courage Home Purple by searching for it by name in the search bar at the top of this blog; or, click the tag in the tags cloud.

 In addition to newly arriving at Courage Purple, co-foster mom Merissa is in the process of adopting *Addie!
-They are praying to be ‘matched’ sometime next week (update: they’ve been matched!).
+They are praying to be ‘matched’ sometime next week (update: they’ve been matched and the adoption is complete!).
 This will grant Merissa the first permission to continue pursuing *Addie’s adoption. *Addie is a sweet little girl who is 4 years old and has spastic cerebral palsy, which mostly affects her lower limbs, but also has some affect on her arms as well.
 She wears AFOs (ankle-foot orthotics), borrowed from an SCH child who grew out of them until she can get her own custom pair made.
 These help strengthen and support *Addie’s legs and ankles, helping to position them better and allow for standing and learning to walk. *Addie also takes medicine for a seizure disorder. *Addie is sweet and loves to cuddle.
 A volunteer at SCH has previously observed that *Addie has big brown eyes and a soft smile that are friendly and inviting.

 *Addie is fully sponsored!
 However, please continue reading to learn how you can help *Addie out with some planned activities for this summer!

 *Addie attends Anjali School for the Blind‘s pre-school afternoon class with foster sister *Teagan.
 While she tries to enroll *Addie in mainstream private school, as is mostly what is available in India, Merissa would like to get *Addie into classes at Gymboree, as well as have her attend a Summer Camp run by the school where *Brianna (CK – adopted!) and *Selah attend.